api3dao/beacon-setup-guide/README.md

 ```
 yarn print-account-details
 ```
 This script will show you the address of the account derived from the specified mnemonic.
-This account will be used to deploy the contracts and make transactions, so make sure it is funded.
-The recommended amount is at least 0.2 of the Gas Token of the chain your deploying on.
+This account will be used to deploy the contracts and make transactions in the following steps.
+We will be deploying atleast 5 contracts, so make sure it is funded.
+The recommended amount is at least 0.3 ETH ( or the gas token of the chain your deploying to eg MATIC for polygon mainnet) .

 ### 3. Deploy the RRP contract